What does it cost?

 Search Georgia State’s Database

-Learn More about the Graduate Student Experience Team
+Learn More about the Graduate Student Engagement Team

-The Master of Science in Commercial Real Estate degree is designed for students who are principally interested in careers in the real estate industry and those who will use real property in business decision making.
-It provides the student with both general and specialized real estate knowledge and analytical skills.
-The degree prepares students for professional areas such as financial counseling, market analysis and valuation, as well as industry activities such as real property development, acquisition, disposition, and management.
+The M.S. in Commercial Real Estate degree is designed for students who are interested in careers in the commercial real estate industry and those who will use real property in business decision making.
+Students will build commercial real estate knowledge, analytical skills, and decision making abilities.
+Graduates will be prepared for careers in various aspects of commercial real estate, including property investment, development, finance, asset management, valuation, market analysis, and entrepreneurship.

 Careers & Certifications

 Program graduates work for a variety of well-respected companies including CBRE, Duke Realty, John Hancock Real Estate Finance Group, MetLife, Paragon Real Estate Group, Pollack Shores Real Estate Group, Ridge Development, TriBridge Residential, Voya Financial, and Wells Fargo.
-Our 2021 graduates reported a 32% average salary increase; the maximum reported salary was $165,000.
-One hundred percent of them secured employment within 3 months of graduation.
+Our 2023 graduates reported a 14% average salary increase; the maximum reported salary was $275,000, with an average salary of $120,654.
+Eighty four percent of them secured employment within 3 months of graduation.

-Our graduates typically secure jobs for commercial developers, banks, REITs, investment advisors, asset managers, and brokerage firms.
+Our graduates typically secure jobs for commercial developers, lenders, REITs, investors, asset managers, and brokerage firms.

 Gregory Michaud headshot“The best way for us to hire smart, talented people with a high real estate IQ is through Robinson’s M.S. in Commercial Real Estate program.
 The learning curve for Robinson graduates is significantly less steep; they ‘ramp up’ a lot faster than people without the degree.
 Over the last 15 years, real estate as an investment class has been increasingly recognized as an avenue to increase a firm’s alpha creation.
 At Voya, we need formally educated real estate professionals—they are critical in delivering results to our clients.”